scarrazza/apfel/README.md

 ## Download

-The last stable release is APFEL v2.3.0.
-You may obtain APFEL v2.3.0 directly from the github repository:
+You may obtain APFEL directly from the github repository:

 https://github.com/scarrazza/apfel/releases